 How to Start Homeschooling in Terms of a School Space

 As a chronic over thinker of the logistic of things, I have decided to not stress about this point.
 Obviously it would be great to have a dedicated space.
-However we live in a tiny place and there’s not really anywhere for creating a ‘home school’ as such.
+And if you have the opportunity to have a dedicated homeschool space, then take advantage of it!
+We live in a tiny place and there’s not really anywhere for creating a ‘home school’ as such.
 But I do believe that learning can happen anywhere.
 We have a nice big dining room table and of course all the forests, beaches, lagoons, rivers and mountains one could ask for.